15 Best Things to do in Kootenay National Park

 Paint Pots

-The Paint Pots are a collection of iron-rich mineral hot springs that have colored the surrounding earth and water with various shades of red, orange, yellow, and green, giving the appearance of paint pots.
+The Paint Pots are a collection of iron-rich mineral hot springs that have colored the surrounding earth and water with various shades of red, orange, yellow, and bright green, giving the appearance of paint pots.
 They are a popular tourist attraction for visitors interested in geology, hiking, and scenic views.

 Numa Falls